Feral Druid Compendium

 Shred with

-Clearcasting procs.
+Clearcasting procs.-

 Brutal Slash.

-- If you still need
+Shred.- If you still need

 Bloodtalons proc it with this priority: